Giveth/giveth-wiki/wiki/dac/team-organisation.md

 ## <a name="teamorga_calendar">Calendar</a>

-You can see Giveth calendar on our [TeamUp page](https://teamup.com/ksxaryouurz64b83kr).
+You can see what Giveth is up to on [Google Calendar](https://calendar.google.com/calendar?cid=Z2l2ZXRoZG90aW9AZ21haWwuY29t), or on our [TeamUp page](https://teamup.com/ksxaryouurz64b83kr).
 - Publicly Sharable Version - [https://teamup.com/ksxaryouurz64b83kr](https://teamup.com/ksxaryouurz64b83kr)

 To import the calendar to your favourite calendar app use the link below: